 This is not necessarily for holiday entertaining, which usually involves family and traditions that have their own set of rules.
 These are the tips for home entertaining that I apply when I want to host friends for a nice casual dinner party, ‘just because’.

-Good people; balance of personality – If you’ve followed CAH for a while you probably know my #1 rule for a successful dinner party – choose the guest list wisely.
+If you’ve followed CAH for a while you probably know my #1 rule for hosting a successful dinner party – choose the guest list wisely.
 I don’t care how much effort and fabulous detail you put into a party, if the people aren’t fun, kind, interesting, and bringing something to the table (pun intended) then it won’t be enjoyable.
 That doesn’t mean everyone has to be the life of the party, they just need to be open to having a good time and put in a little effort to mingle.

 Weather you’ve hosted your first dinner party or you’re on the fence about planning one, I hope you’ll find these pro tips for dinner party success. helpful.
 Don’t worry about being “perfect,” just follow this hostess guide and have fun!